The CCCTS Seal

 Baruch Hashem Adonai:

 Baruch Hashem Adonai is the Hebrew transliteration meaning, "Blessed be the name of the Lord."
 The commitment and heartbeat of the institution is that all things be done to the glory of God (1 Cor.
 10:31).
 Baruch Hashem Adonai expresses that commitment and is the heart of the institution.
-For it is the name of the Lord that is to be praised, honored, and glorified above all else.
+Scripture teaches us that it is the name of the Lord that is to be praised, honored, and glorified above all else.